jhulick/odata-test/README.md

 ```

 #### Demo
-Want to to it in action?
+Want to see it in action?
 [See this demo.](http://odata-test.herokuapp.com/)